Sounds of the 60s: Features of the show

 Matthew made the programme very much his own and turned it into something of a cult, one aspect being its very own slang: "SOTS" (acronym of the title); "avids" (listeners); "the Vocalist" (the show's producer, Roger Bowman and, later, Phil Swern, the Collector).
 Under Matthew, the two-hour programme was divided into one-hour "sides" (called Side 1 and Side 2) and the names of those listeners whose requests were to be played used to be announced at the start of each "side"; now the names of the artists requested are announced instead.
 There were also well-researched features, such as an "A to Z of the Beatles" (recordings of which were repeated during the shows from which Matthew was absent, to maintain his presence in the programme) and initially "SOTS" T-shirts for listeners whose record requests were played.
-Later, "SOTS" baseball caps and "SOTS" sweat shirts were given to successful requesters but this practice ceased in 2009.
+Later, "SOTS" baseball caps and "SOTS" sweatshirts were given to successful requesters, but this practice ceased in 2009.
 Although the playlist was almost entirely restricted to music recorded in the 1960s, so-called "roots records" from the 1950s were also featured, while recordings from earlier decades that re-entered the charts in the 1960s were also eligible.
-Its theme tune from the inception of the show until the end of the Matthew era was the 1963 instrumental "Foot Tapper" by The Shadows.
+Its theme tune from the inception of the show until the end of the Matthew era was the 1963 instrumental "Foot Tapper" by the Shadows.
 Its final appearance as the show's closing theme was on 15 April 2017, when Matthew's successor, Tony Blackburn, played it in tribute following Matthew's death the previous week.